 To outperform the MSCI World ex Australia ex Tobacco Index (net dividends reinvested) before fees with low index-relative risk across a broad range of market environments.

 The benefits of investing in the Fund include:

 - Global diversification through a highly diversified portfolio with typically in excess of 500 stocks, which minimises stock-specific risk.
 Our research suggests that there is a long-term premium available to investors focused on valuations and on business quality.
-We exploit this through the Fund's broad investment universe of more than 15,000 stocks globally.
+We exploit this through the Fund's broad investment universe of over 12,000 ESG-rated stocks globally.